The MolSSI Fellowship Program

 • Undergraduate transcripts (graduate applicants only); graduate transcripts (all applicants);

-• Examples of previous software development products (e.g. source-code repositories);
+• Examples of previous software development products (e.g. links to source-code repositories or other code samples);

 Clink on the link to find the current software fellows and software fellows alumni information.